aCodingCube/PySolarWebScraper/README.md

-Web Scraper using Python based on the Selenium Web Driver Reads data from Website
+Web Scraper using Python based on the Selenium Web Driver <br/>
+Reads PV data from Wwebsite